yegor256/blog/_posts/2014/apr/2014-04-13-bugs-are-welcome.md

 The more bugs that become visible, the more of them we can fix.
 More fixed bugs means fewer to annoy our users.
 By discovering bugs we make them visible.

-This is the primary job of a software tester&mdash;to make bugs visible.
+This is the primary job of a software tester---to make bugs visible.

 {% youtube 7DYr8GYzJ6Q %}